-- 1) A longer period is necessary in order to obtain the service or item purchased - 2) A longer period is customary for industry standards; or - 3) A longer period is in the best interest of the district.
+- 1) A longer period is necessary in order to obtain the procurement item; - 2) A longer period is customary for industry standards; or - 3) A longer period is in the best interest of the district.

-However, the above circumstances would be considered exceptions, rather than the rule.
+However, the above circumstances would be considered exceptions rather than the rule.
 Therefore, generally, all multi-year contracts should be rebid at least every 5 years.